What is a Smart City?

 What about the people?

 With city governance and utilities management and operations becoming “smart”, residences and visitors can be provided relevant information via websites and apps, some even integrated with devices that they use.
 Even if the city decides not to develop such apps or websites, independent software vendors and system integrators can work with the city to gain access to relevant data via data connectors or web services and build those for end users.

 From better daily schedules to vacation planning, to taking precautions against breakouts of colds and other diseases, many benefits are to be gained by people when cities share their data.

 Many services are available from multiple cloud vendors in different countries.
 For requirements in a specific country and city, there could be a need to use different cloud providers.
 Usage of multiple providers can also help with Disaster Recovery, High Availability of critical resources.

-With multiple cloud vendors offering many services, for different purposes, at varied price points, and requiring many setup and configuration steps, it makes sense to use Drootoo Unified Cloud Platform to take away the complexities and allow users to focus on getting their work done.
+With multiple cloud vendors offering many services, for different purposes, at varied price points, and requiring many setup and configuration steps, it makes sense to use Drootoo’s Smart City Platform to take away the complexities and allow users to focus on getting their work done.

 - Drootoo enables multi-cloud, multi-services, multi-region, distributed setup, provisioning, security and automated deployment of all required computing infrastructure from an easy to use interface where role based security allows everyone from government departments, utility companies and end users/service providers to collaborate together.